resgroup/hill-of-towie-open-source-analysis/README.md

 `scripts/wfc_analysis_2026/uplift_cc.py` runs wind-up on the 10-min
 periods that the per-steer analysis did *not* consume, isolating the contribution of CC to uplift.
-T07 is excluded from the CC test set because it was not actively controller during the campaign.
+T07 is excluded from the CC test set because it was not actively controlled during the campaign.

 Across the 13 CC test turbines the P50 uplift is **+0.56% (σ = 0.47%)** with an
 average yaw-activity reduction of **−6.0%**.
 The headline test-vs-reference bar